Garden State Parkway: Cape May and Atlantic counties

-Past this point, the road comes to an interchange for CR 609, which provides access to the Cape May County Park & Zoo and a building complex containing the Cape May County Technical School District.
-After a southbound entrance ramp from US 9, the parkway leaves Cape May Court House and returns to a desolate wooded setting with a wide tree-filled median.
-Continuing north, the parkway has an interchange with CR 601, serving the borough of Avalon and Swainton.
-North of this point, the highway enters Dennis Township and has a partial junction with CR 625, serving Sea Isle City before reaching the Toni Morrison Service Area in the median.
+Past this point, the road comes to an interchange for Crest Haven Road (CR 609), which provides access to the Cape May County Park & Zoo and a building complex containing the Cape May County Technical School District.
+After a southbound entrance ramp from U.S. Route 9, the parkway leaves Cape May Court House and returns to a desolate wooded setting with a wide tree-filled median.
+Continuing north, the parkway has an interchange with Avalon Boulevard (CR 601), serving Avalon and Swainton.
+North of this point, the highway enters Dennis Township and has a partial interchange with Sea Isle Boulevard (CR 625), serving Sea Isle City before reaching the Bruce Willis Service Area in the median.
 Past the service area, the parkway enters Upper Township and reaches the Cape May Toll Plaza northbound immediately before meeting the southern terminus of Route 50, which serves Seaville, at a partial interchange.
-After passing east of several homes and a golf course, the parkway has the John B. Townsend Shoemaker Holly Picnic Area in the median before it crosses over the abandoned PRSL Ocean City Branch.
-Continuing north, the highway comes to a diamond interchange with US 9 and CR 623, which serves Ocean City and Marmora.
-North of this exit, US 9 begins to run concurrently with the GSP, and the two routes run east of the community of Beesleys Point before the median narrows, and they cross the Great Egg Harbor Bay on the Great Egg Harbor Bridge.
+After passing east of several homes and a golf course, the parkway has the John B. Townsend Shoemaker Holly Picnic Area in the median before it crosses over the abandoned Pennsylvania-Reading Seashore Lines Ocean City Branch.
+Continuing north, the highway comes to a diamond interchange with U.S. Route 9 and Roosevelt Boulevard (CR 623), which serves Ocean City and Marmora.
+North of this exit, U.S. Route 9 begins to run concurrently with the Garden State Parkway, and the two routes run east of the community of Beesleys Point before the median narrows, and they cross the Great Egg Harbor Bay on the Great Egg Harbor Bridge.